LPW Logo

 Taxes for landlords

-Anyone leasing out a property to a foreigner or local will need to pay a 1% stamp duty when the lease agreement is filed at the Land Registry.
+Anyone leasing out a property to a foreigner or local will need to pay a 1% stamp duty when the rent is collected.

 Capital Gains Tax (CGT)